ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-### Account Information

-Servers MUST NOT respond to GET requests for account resources as these
-requests are not authenticated.
-If a client wishes to query the server for
-information about its account (e.g., to examine the "contact" or "orders"
-fields), then it SHOULD do so by sending a POST request with an empty update.
-That is, it should send a JWS whose payload is an empty object ({}).

 ### Changes of Terms of Service

 As described above, a client can indicate its agreement with the CA's terms of